dgaydukov/cert-aws/files/sa.md

 EFS (Elastic File System) - delivers simple network filesystem for EC2.
 It supports NFSv4/4.1 (Network file system).
 System size is grow as you add more files to file system.
 It allows parallel access from multiple EC2 within the same region.
 It accessed by EC2 using mount targets which are created by AZ.
 If you need temporary storage EFS not the best option, look at EC2 Local Instance Store.
+Mount helper - `amazon-efs-utils` utility that defines a new network file system type, called efs, which you can use with `mount` command
 There are 2 performance model:
 * General (if you need less then 7k file operation per second)
 * Max I/O
 When you create efs it creates mount target in each az.
 Instances in each az talk to efs by using this mount targets.
-To mount efs to ec2, NFS Client should be installed and running.
+To mount efs to ec2, mount helper should be installed and running.
 You can install it by
 ```
 sudo yum install -y amazon-efs-utils
 sudo mount -t efs fs-bc0a413f:/ ./mnt
+# mount with tls enabled to secure data in transit
+sudo mount -t efs -o tls fs-bc0a413f:/ ./mnt
 ```
 For some AMI (Amazon Linux/RHEL/Ubuntu) it's already installed, you just need to start it.
 You can check the status by `sudo service nfs status`
 By default anybody can read, but root (UID 0) user can write.
 You can also use Access Points to create dirs in your efs for different users to read/write.
 You can also do `sudo chmod 777 /mnt/efs/` to give access to anybody to read/write.
 To check if directory is mounted to efs run `df /mnt/efs/`.
 EFS has only 2 storage classes: standard & IA.
 Lifecycle policy - move infrequently accessed files into Infrequent Access (IA) storage class after some period (For example file hasn't been access for 7 days, let's move it).
+There are 2 types of encryption:
+* encryption at rest - created by default when you create new efs, use kms to encrypt data before write them on disk
+* encryption in transit - you should enable TLS when you mount folder with mount helper which initialize `stunnel` to use tls Stunnel - open source project to use TLS for tunneling (for services that don't provide ssh, like SMTP port 25).
+So you can use `stunnel` but you have to install it manually and configure, but mount helper already provide it under the hood

 ###### EBS
 EBS (Elastic Block Storage) - simple block storage for EC2.
 After EBS is attached to EC2 you can format it with desired file system.
 It automatically replicated within AZ to provide higher durability (yet if AZ failed it would be unaccessible).
 Most AMI (Amazon Machine Images) are backed by Amazon EBS, and use an EBS volume to boot EC2 instances.
-You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2.
+You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2 at the same time.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.
 You can make snapshot available to other aws accounts so they can create ec2 from it.
-Snapshots are store in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) and amazon provides some services to you regarding snapshot
+Snapshots are store in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) yet you can:
 * create & delete
 * recover
 * copy to other region
 If you copy snapshot with another CMK - complete new non-incremental copy of snapshot is created.
 When you take snapshot of running ebs, it would be available immediately (there is no delay).
-But when you recover snapshot ebs is read immediately, but data is loaded lazyly.
+But when you recover snapshot ebs is read immediately, but data is loaded lazily.
 IOPS vs Throughput vs Bandwidth
 * IOPS - number of read/write operations per second, good for transactional db where we need to make lot of small writes
-    * General Purpose SSD (gp2) - non-transactional db.
+    * General Purpose SSD (gp2) - boot volumes, low-latency apps
-    * Provisioned IOPS SSD (io1) - for transactional load, usually db.
+    * Provisioned IOPS SSD (io1) - transactional & NoSql db
 * Throughput - number of bits read/written per second
     * Throughput Optimized HDD (st1) - log processing, big data, data warehouse, kafka, media transcoding.
     * Cold HDD (sc1) - file sharing, archive storage.